Captain Triumph

 From Starman #62 (2000).
 Art by Peter Snejberg.

 Lance and Michael Gallant were born in 1919 with identical T-shaped birthmarks on their left wrists.
 Michael joined the U.S. Air Corps while Lance became a journalist.
 No matter what their differences, they shared an unbreakable empathic bond.
 In the fall of 1942, Lance and Kim Meredith were watching her boyfriend, Michael, come in for a landing.
 Soon after he landed, it was apparent something was amiss and the hangar exploded.
 Even though Lance found his brother alive, Michael’s life gave out just after asking Lance to care for Kim.
 Lance cried to the heavens for revenge and his brother’s spirit appeared to him in a flash of lightning.
 Michael’s spirit offered Lance terrific powers: super-strength, flight, and invulnerability.
 All he need do was touch the birthmark they had shared and Michael’s spirit would combine with Lance’s body, empowering them to become Captain Triumph.
 Naturally, their first mission was to solve the bombing that took Michael’s life.
 Some blamed Michael’s friend, Pop Mason, but the true culprit was the Nazi, Baron Von Bragg.
-(Crack #27)
+(Crack Comics #27)

 DC

-Captain Triumph is reputed to have shared one adventure with the Justice Society, but no details are available.
-(Starman v.2 #62) In early issues of Starman, the Mist told the Shade that he killed Triumph in the 1970s.
-The Shade seemed to acknowledge the event, but the Mist suffered from dementia and must have misremembered events.
-In 2002, Lance Gallant reappeared again in The Titans #36, but it was a less than flattering portrayal.
-Gallant was revealed as the murderer of Liberty Belle’s (another Golden Age heroine) fiancé, Philip Geyer.
+In 2002, Lance Gallant reappeared again in The Titans #36—but it was a less than flattering portrayal.
+Gallant was revealed as the murderer of Liberty Belle’s fiancé, Philip Geyer.
 Triumph had followed Libby and Geyer home one evening and discovered that Geyer’s intentions towards her were less than honorable.
 In a rage, Gallant slew Geyer.
 Lance blamed ghostly Michael for the murder.

 Captain Triumph II